damianhakert/damianhakert.github.io/source/posts/2016-06-24-secure-gitlab-pages-with-startssl.html.md

 ### Why should I care about HTTPS?

 Perhaps this might be your first question.
-If our sites are hosted by [GitLab Pages][pages], therefore they are [static][static webpage], hence we are not dealing with server-side scripts nor credit card transactions, so why do we need secure connections?
+If our sites are hosted by [GitLab Pages][pages], therefore they are [static][ssg-post], hence we are not dealing with server-side scripts nor credit card transactions, so why do we need secure connections?

 Back in the 1990s, where HTTPS came out, [SSL]<sup>[1](#1)</sup> was considered a "special"